matfish2/vue-tables-2/README.md

 Fires off whenever the user changes a page.
 Send through the page number.

+* `vue-tables.limit` / `tableName/LIMIT`

+Fires off when the per page limit is changed

 * `vue-tables.error` / `tableName/ERROR` (server)

 Fires off if the server returns an invalid code.
 Sends through the error